irthomas/nomad_obs/README.md

 ### Make LNO orbit list file and final orbit plan

 When the orbit plan is ready, move it to the directory `orbit_plans/mtpxxx` folder and run entire script again.
-The file containing the list of orbits where LNO is operating `nomad_mtpxxx_lno_orbits.txt` will be created in the orbit plan directory. **Send this and the generic orbit plan to `nomad.iops@aeronomie.be`.**
+The file containing the list of orbits where LNO is operating `nomad_mtpxxx_lno_orbits.txt` will be created in the orbit plan directory.

-When the script is run above to make the joint observation list, the final orbit plan will also be created in the `BASE_DIRECTORY`.
+When the script is run above to make the joint observation list, the final orbit plan will also be created in the `orbit_plans/mtpxxx`.
 Here the table has been filled in with observation names taken from the lists in `observation_names.py` and `observation_weights.py`.

-If there are no errors, place the final orbit plan in the `orbit_plans/mtpxxx` folder and run the entire script again.
 The output COP row files will be generated in `cop_rows/mtpxxx folder`.
 The joint occultation file `joint_occ_mtpxxx.csv` will also be created for the ACS team.

-When this is sent to Bojan or Claudio they will
+**If no errors, send `observations/orbit_plans/mtpxxx/nomad_mtpxxx_plan_generic.xlsx`, `observations/orbit_plans/mtpxxx/nomad_mtpxxx_plan.csv` and 'observations/orbit_plans/mtpxxx/nomad_mtpxxx_lno_orbits.txt` to `nomad.iops@aeronomie.be` for Bojan and Claudio to process and generate the summary files.**

 #### Compare to summary files

 Once the final orbit plan is sent to Bojan and Claudio, they will generate the summary files, typically within a few days.
-Place a copy of all the .xlsx or .ods files in the directory `observations\summary_files\mtpxxx`.
+Place a copy of all the .xlsx files in the directory `observations\summary_files\mtpxxx`.

 The SO/LNO cop rows generated by the script should be compared to the summary files: particularly the number of rows in the file, and the *approximate* start and end times to check that the rows in the file line up correctly.
-Any rows in orange or red in the summary files should be set to `-1` in the corresponding COP row.
+Any coloured rows in the summary files should be set to `-1` in the corresponding COP row.

 * `NOMAD_dayside_nadir_summary` should be compared to `mtpxxx_ir_dayside_nadir.txt`
 * `NOMAD_egress_solar_occulations_summary` should be compared to `mtpxxx_ir_egress_occultations.txt`
 * `NOMAD_grazing_solar_occulations_summary` should be compared to `mtpxxx_ir_grazing_occultations.txt`
 * `NOMAD_ingress_and_merged_solar_occulations_summary` should be compared to `mtpxxx_ir_ingress_occultations.txt`
 * `NOMAD_nightside_nadir_summary` should be compared to `mtpxxx_ir_nightside_nadir.txt`

+There is a script `check_cop_rows_in_summary_files.py` to automatically compare the generated COP rows to the xlsx summary files

 See Appendix B if the number of COP rows does not match the number in the summary file.